4 Marketing Fundamentals for Coworking Space Teams

 Marketing fundamentals matter because throwing random marketing collateral onto your blog, social media, video, podcast, is a waste of your time.

-Random marketing also tends to land flat with people who will scroll right by.
+Random marketing also tends to land flat with people.

 1. Know Your Goal